How Long Does IT Take to Become a Nurse Practitioner?

 Learn how long it takes to become a nurse practitioner.
 Research the time it takes to fulfill the education and experience requirements for starting a career as a nurse practitioner.

 Nurse practitioners are advanced practice registered nurses (RNs) who have obtained a master's degree in a nurse practitioner specialty.
-They perform examinations relevant to their specialty, make assessments and diagnoses, order or perform diagnostic tests, perform minor surgical procedures, provide medical treatment and prescribe medications under the supervision of a licensed doctor.
-These professionals may spend many hours standing and might be required to lift or move patients who need assistance.
+They perform examinations relevant to their specialty, make assessments and diagnoses, order and perform diagnostic tests, perform minor surgical procedures, provide medical treatment, and prescribe medications under the supervision of a licensed doctor.
+These professionals spend many hours standing and might be required to lift or move patients who need assistance.

 |Degree Level||Master's degree or post-graduate certificate|

 |Degree Field(s)||Bachelor's degree in nursing; master's degree or certificate in a nurse practitioner specialty|